BinhexTeam/calendar-OCA/resource_booking_portal/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This addon allows portal users to create bookings from the portal if they have the necessary permissions.
+This addon enables portal users to create resource bookings directly from the customer portal when they have the appropriate permissions.
+Newly created bookings will remain in a pending state and require manual confirmation by administrators.

 **Table of contents**